e1creative/movie-ledger/README.md

     - this add function will be a form submission
     - if a user adds this movie, they will be redirected to their profile page
     - the go back function should NOT refresh the previous page, but keep the results of the that page
-6. User adds a movie from the details page and is redirectd to the profile page.
+6. User adds a movie from the details page and is redirectd to the "My List" page.
-7. User profile page is will contain a greeting and list of the movies they have viewed.
-Here, a users favorite movies will be displayed at the top of the page, with the remaining movies displayed below (default sort order will be by year.
-User can sort the movies by title, by year, or by favorite.
+7. "My List" page contains a list of the movies the the user has viewed.
+Here, a users favorite movies will be displayed at the top of the page, with the remaining movies displayed below.
     - this page will also be an ajax loaded page.
     - sort results buttons will be ajax buttons that sort the already loaded movies.
-8. Movie Sort function
+8. Movie Sort function (working)
     - this will be an ajax function to reorder the already loaded movies.